CYLALighthouse/PM-Toolkit/docs/sam.md

 <!-- tabs:end -->

 # Classroom Reports

-Classroom reports are used to look at a group (ELA or Math FL) of students at a time.
+Classroom reports are used to look at a **group** (ELA or Math FL) of students at a time.

+To run a report, select the report you are interested in, and click the **RUN REPORT** button on the bottom right.

+> [!NOTE] When running Classroom Reports, make sure you have a class selected (ELA Whole Class / Math Whole Class) on the left-hand panel.

 ![SAM Classroom Reports](/_images/SAMClassroom.png)